-Finally, internal mode provides the PsiViewer plugin is a separate plugin with similar capabilities for inspecting PSI trees, and it comes with a dedicated tool window that displays information on the fly.
-However, it does not display information about stubs or formatting models.and actions in the Tools menu, which allow you to analyze the PSI tree.
-The
+Finally, the internal mode provides the PSI tree, please see documentation.
+The PsiViewer plugin is a separate plugin with similar capabilities for inspecting PSI trees, and it comes with a dedicated tool window that displays information on the fly.
+However, it does not display information about stubs or formatting models.and actions, which allow you to analyze the

 3.2 Search the IntelliJ Platform Explorer

-The IntelliJ Platform Explorer is a search tool for browsing EPs inside existing implementations of open-source IntelliJ Platform plugins.
-You can navigate directly to the source files hosted on GitHub to find inspiration when implementing your own extensions for IntelliJ-based IDEs.
+The IntelliJ Platform Explorer is a search tool for browsing Extension Points (EP) and Listeners inside existing implementations of all open-source IntelliJ Platform plugins published on JetBrains Marketplace.
+You can navigate directly to the source files to find inspiration when implementing your own extensions and listeners for IntelliJ-based IDEs.

 3.3 Browse Available References